 2. Extracurricular activities

-Extracurricular activities provide a great way to make new friends, and they can be a fun break from classes.
+Extracurricular activities provide a great way to make new friends, explore your interests, and take a break from your academic work.
 Many colleges have hundreds of different organizations you can join.
-Plus, in many cases, if your college doesn’t have an organization that you want to be a part of, you can start your own.
+Plus, if your college doesn’t have an organization that you want to be a part of, you can probably start your own.

 Dues can vary greatly.
-Clubs, societies, or academic-focussed organizations may charge $10 - $20 per semester to be a member.
+Clubs, societies, or academic-focused organizations may charge $10 or $20 per semester to be a member.

 If you live with roommates, you may want to talk about splitting the cost of things that you all eat to help offset the costs.